entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 348. Dermal contact between submarginal and suborbital plates： absent (0); present (1).
 >  - In *Tubonasus*, *Camuropiscis*, *Rolfosteus*, and *Fallacosteus*, the postsuborbital plate sutures with the marginal plate and separates the suborbital from the submarginal plate.

+349. Pre-endolymphatic thickening: absent (0); present (1).
+>  - Pre-endolymphatic thickening is present in brachthoracids, such as in *Harrytoombsia*.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.